hizegi/express_review/README.md

 # Node : Express.js Review

 This is the solution code for the tutorials on Express:

+Feel free to fork this repo to test out the code.

 [Part 1 Video Tutorial](https://youtu.be/8QwUJUmcrZU)
 ###Part 1: Express + CRUD (Read)
 - Intro to Node, Express, npm, package.json